josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 There are several reasons for this.
 For one, it's easy to create an interface that _appears_ to work correctly, when you only test in one browser, at one font size, at one zoom level, using one input device, on one screen size, on one operating system, with one set of user preferences, by one able-bodied author, on on a high-speed connection with no data restrictions, loading from one server that happens to be near to you, without the aid of any assistive technologies—and this is precisely where many people dabbling in web interfaces will stop and say "looks good to me!"

-(A shorter way to say that might be: _every_ job seems easy, when you do it extremely poorly.)
+(A shorter way to say that might be: _every_ job seems easy, when you do it extremely poorly, with little to no conception of what you overlooked.)

 I also suspect LLMs probably perform better in other areas of tech—dealing with backends and databases, say—where success criteria is better defined, best practices are well-established, correct examples are more plentiful in the training data, and things are generally less _squishy_.
 Naturally, "it depends" abounds all across the entire field of tech, but perhaps nowhere more so than in frontend/web development, at the intersection of design and development.

-In any case, the point is: not a lot of people even know what quality frontend code looks like in the first place—even among web developers, but particularly among other types of developers.
+In any case, the point is: not a lot of people in tech even know what quality frontend code looks like in the first place—yes, even among web developers, but particularly among other types of developers.

-For the current moment, it is objectively true that LLMs generate very poor-quality frontend code.
+But know that, for the current moment, it is objectively true that LLMs generate very poor-quality frontend code a very high percentage of the time.

-Let me emphasize that here, "poor quality" is not some artisinal, aesthetic judgment.
-I'm not a code snob.
+Let me emphasize that here, "poor-quality" is not some artisinal, aesthetic judgment.
+I'm not a hipster code snob.
 If the bad code works just as well as the good code, then who cares?
 I sure wouldn't.

 Sadly, however, this is not at all the case.

 The markup produced by LLMs, even when it does _appear_ to work to most users, it is often wrong, or at the very least, some combination of inaccessible, unmaintainable, inefficient, and/or just flat-out slow.

 It is, extremely commonly, incorrect on some level or another, particularly when it comes to accessibility (which, as a reminder, is a _legal requirement_ for many websites).

+Prompters will overlook these deficiencies, because they largely have no idea how to detect them in the first place.

 <CalloutPlusQuote>